-'Well, it should be memorable, anyway.
-We're getting in on a bit of the spiritual vibe at the Church Hall of the Outreach people.
+'Well, it should be memorable, anyway,' said Beckett.
+'We're getting in on a bit of the spiritual vibe at the Church Hall of the Outreach people.
 Instruction and insight.'

 Cass coughed on his glass of red wine, some of which he spat onto the floor, laughing.
 Beckett turned on him.